Daytona Beach Assault Criminal Defense Attorney

 What Happens When You’re Convicted of a Felony?

 Aggravated assault is a third degree felony, punishable by up to five years in prison, five years of probation, and a fine of $5,000.
 Having a felony conviction on your record can affect your employment opportunities and future success.
 Having a felony conviction for a violent crime can additionally influence your ability to own a firearm.
 If you are a student, felony convictions can prevent your admission to colleges, universities, graduate schools, and bar your ability to obtain scholarships and loans.
-With all of this at stake, hiring an experienced attorney is a must.
+With all of this at stake, hiring an experienced criminal defense attorney is a must.
 Matt Thompson has handled hundreds of assault and aggravated assault cases.
 He brings his experience as a former prosecutor to his defense practice.
 He knows what evidence the prosecution will use and works tirelessly to weaken the case that the State has against you.

 The Thompson Law Approach